cybersonic/cybersonic.github.io/_posts/2017-02-06-localhost-podcast-develop-branch-with-geoff-bowers.markdown

 ---
-title: Localhost Podcast: Develop Branch with Geoff Bowers!
+title: Localhost Podcast - Develop Branch with Geoff Bowers!
 layout: post
 header-img: img/localhostfm_background.jpg
 categories: podcasting,lucee,docker,localhostfm, developbranch
+subtitle: A special episode in which we talk about docker with Geoff
 ---

 At the <a href="http://localhost.fm">Localhost Podcast</a> we are trying another format which we are calling the <code>Develop Branch</code> where we can do some experiments outside of the main show's format!